AskhatZhalgasov/FYP/Term2/prototype_exp/nested_prototype/README.md

 - `await <=> co_await`, in other words, `co_await` will await until it the corotouine triggered will complete fully.

     This allows to get similar usage as in the C# library.
 Why we need to wait until coroutines completes?
-Well see the **TLDR** section above.
+See the **TLDR** section above.
 - Semantically, each task at any time can be in one of the states, `[Blocked, Running, Finished]`.
 - Threadpool only contains `Running` tasks and each thread picks any runnable task.
 - Task is added into the threadpool with state `Running` in the initial suspend point.